MicrosoftDocs/bot-docs/articles/bot-builder-howto-answer-questions.md

 To use question answering in your bot, you need an existing knowledge base.
 Your bot then can use the knowledge base to answer the user's questions.

-If you need to create a new knowledge base for a Bot Framework SDK bot, see the README for the sample.
+If you need to create a new knowledge base for a Bot Framework SDK bot, see the README for the custom question answering sample.

 ## [C#](#tab/cs)

 :::image type="content" source="./media/bot-builder-howto-answer-questions/flow-diagram-cs.png" alt-text="C# question answering bot logic flow.":::

 `OnMessageActivityAsync` is called for each user input received.
-When called, it accesses configuration settings from the sample code's **appsetting.json** file to find the value to connect to your knowledge base.
+When called, it accesses configuration settings from the sample code's **appsetting.json** file and connects to your knowledge base.

 ## [JavaScript](#tab/js)

 :::image type="content" source="./media/bot-builder-howto-answer-questions/flow-diagram-js.png" alt-text="JavaScript question answering bot logic flow.":::

 `OnMessage` is called for each user input received.
-When called, it accesses configuration settings from your sample code's **.env** file to find the value to connect to your knowledge base.
+When called, it accesses configuration settings from your sample code's **.env** file and connects to your knowledge base.

 ---

 The user's input is sent to your knowledge base and the best returned answer is displayed back to your user.

-## Obtain values to connect your bot to the knowledge base
+## Get your knowledge base connection settings

 1. In [Language Studio](https://language.cognitive.azure.com/), open you language resource.
 1. Copy the following information to your bot's configuration file:

-    - The host name for your language endpoint
+    - The host name for your language endpoint.
-    - The `Ocp-Apim-Subscription-Key`, which is your endpoint key
+    - The `Ocp-Apim-Subscription-Key`, which is your endpoint key.
-    - The project name, which acts as your knowledge base ID
+    - The project name, which acts as your knowledge base ID.

-Your host name is the part of the endpoint URL between `https://` and `/language`, such as `https://<hostname>/language`.
+Your host name is the part of the endpoint URL between `https://` and `/language`, for example, `https://<hostname>/language`.
 Your bot needs the project name, host URL, and endpoint key to connect to your knowledge base.

 > [!TIP]
 > If you aren't deploying this for production, you can leave your bot's app ID and password fields blank.